-- 19. The Working Group considered item 4 of its agenda at its third to ninth meetings. - 20.
-The representative of the United Kingdom submitted amendments to the draft Convention on the Elimination of Discrimination against Women which had been submitted by the Philippines (E/CN.6/AC.1/L.3). - 21.
-The representatives of the Philippines and the USSR submitted a common draft of the general provisions, including the definition of the term "discrimination against women" and of the substantive articles of the draft Convention and proposed that the title should read: draft Convention on the Elimination of All Forms of Discrimination against Women (E/CN.6/AC.1/L.4/Corr.1; L.4/Add.1; Add.2; Add.3; Add.4, Rev.1).
-The Working Group used the joint draft of the Philippines and the USSR as a working paper.
+- 20. The Working Group considered item 4 of its agenda at its third to ninth meetings. - 21.
+The representative of the United Kingdom submitted amendments to the draft Convention on the Elimination of Discrimination against Women which had been submitted by the Philippines (E/CN.6/AC.1/L.3).

-- 22. Amendments to the joint draft Convention were submitted by the representatives of Egypt, Finland, United Kingdom and United States, as well as by the representative of the International Labour Office (E/CN.6/AC.1/L.7; L.8; L.9/Corr.1; L.10; L.11).
-Some of these amendments were incorporated in the Articles of the Working Paper and the remainder are presented in the report as alternative texts in square brackets. - 23.
-At its 9th meeting the Working Group also considered the preamble and the final clauses of the draft Convention on the Elimination of All Forms of Discrimination against Women submitted by the USSR as orally revised by the sponsor (E/CN.6/AC.1/L.2), together with proposals with respect to the system of implementation of the draft Convention submitted by Egypt, Nigeria and Zaire (E/CN.6/AC.1/L.5). - 24.
-The changes introduced in the articles of the common Philippines-USSR draft Convention on the Elimination of All Forms of Discrimination against Women, together with the amendments suggested, were summarized by the Secretariat in documents E/CN.6/AC.1/L.6; L.6/Add.1). - 25.
-The Working Group decided not to vote on particular articles.
-Where alternative texts appear the Working Group was unable to reach a consensus on the articles. - 26.
-The members of the Working Group expressed the view that the provisions contained in the draft convention should in no way bind Governments represented in the Working Group. - 27.
+- 22. The representatives of the Philippines and the USSR submitted a common draft of the general provisions, including the definition of the term "discrimination against women" and of the substantive articles of the draft Convention and proposed that the title should read: draft Convention on the Elimination of All Forms of Discrimination against Women (E/CN.6/AC.1/L.4; L.4/Corr.1; L.4/Add.1; Add.2; Add.3; Add.4, Rev.1). - 23.
+Amendments to the joint draft Convention were submitted by the representatives of Egypt, Finland, United Kingdom and United States, as well as by the representative of the International Labour Organisation (E/CM.6/AC.1/L 7; L.8; L.9/Corr.1; L.10; L.11). - 24.
+At its 9th meeting the Working Group also considered the preamble and the final clauses of the draft Convention on the Elimination of All Forms of Discrimination against Women submitted by the USSR as orally revised by the sponsor (E/CN.6/AC.1/L.2), together with proposals with respect to the system of implementation of the draft Convention submitted by Egypt, Nigeria and Zaire (E/CN.6/AC.1/L.5). - 25.
+The changes introduced in the articles of the common Philippines-USSR draft Convention on the Elimination of All Forms of Discrimination against Women, together with the amendments suggested, were summarized by the Secretariat in documents E/CN.6/AC.1/L.6; L.6/Add.1). - 26.
+The Working Group decided not to vote on particular articles but, where consensus was not reached, to submit alternative texts to the Commission without indicating the sponsors of particular texts. - 27.
 The results of the Working Group's deliberations are presented below.